UNK academic scholarships valued at $13.5 million awarded to incoming freshmen

 Raymond: Larkin Barry, Board of Regents; Rachel Bos, Board of Regents; Tyler Thieman, Board of Regents; Emma Meyers, Distinguished Scholar; Alyssa Fortik, Loper Achievement and Mackenzie Goodwater, Loper Achievement.

-Waverly: Kolton Jueneman, Board of Regents; Daniel Kasparek, Board of Regents; Kara Kassebaum, Board of Regents; Connor Beachler, Distinguished Scholar; Madelyn Stone, Distinguished Scholar and Dominic Delahoyde, Loper Achievement.
+Wahoo: Ellee Hall, Board of Regents; Aubrey Sylliaasen, Board of Regents; Maximilian Lautenschlager, Distinguished Scholar; Calvin Sassaman, Distinguished Scholar; Landon Spicka, Distinguished Scholar and Samantha Sutton, Loper Achievement.